10 Important Facts About the Spanish Flu: The Deadliest Epidemic in World History

 The flu mainly destroys the victim’s respiratory system

 The flu is deadly in so many ways; however, its most devastating aspect is the harm it does to the infected person’s respiratory system, i.e. the lungs.
 And due to the fact that it was extremely contagious, the virus run riot in densely populated areas.
 How does one get infected?
 A person got infected by inhaling the respiratory droplets that comes out of an infected person who coughed or sneezed or talked.
-Also, the individual exposed him/herself to virus when he or she touches the surfaces of were the virus had lodged and then exposes the contaminated hands to his or her mouth, nose or eyes.
+Also, an individual exposes him/herself to virus when he or she touches the surfaces of were the virus had lodged and then exposes the contaminated hands to his or her mouth, nose or eyes.

 Did you know: In 2008, scientists discovered three genes in the body created a conducive environment for the flu to wreak harm on the patient’s bronchial tubes and lungs?